MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex03_message_encryption.md

     Get-OMEConfiguration -Identity "Finance Department" | Format-List
     ```

-1. Leave the PowerShell open.
+1. Leave the PowerShell window open.

 You have successfully created a new transport rule that applies the custom branding template automatically, when a member of the finance department sends a message to external recipients.